The Shinawatra Thai Silk Factory

-4. Silk filaments when pulled gently though the forked stirrer will separate the smooth yarns from the cocoons.
+4. Silk filaments, when pulled gently through the forked stirrer, will separate the smooth yarns from the cocoons.
 The silk thread is then transferred to the wooden pulley, which is attached and secured to the pot before it is placed inside a nearby basket.

 5. Keep refilling the boiling pot with more cocoons.

-6. When a cocoon has been completely reeled out – each cocoon is made up of a filament between 600 and 900 meters long! – the silk chrysalis will sink to the bottom of the pot and can later be cleaned out.
+6. When a cocoon has been completely reeled out ( each cocoon is made up of a filament between 600 and 900 meters long!) – the silk chrysalis will be placed to the bottom of the pot and can later be cleaned out.

 Telephone.66-53 221076 Fax.66-53 212538

 - NOBU HOTEL MANILA, CITY OF DREAMS(Opens in a new browser tab)

 - NIGHT MARKET, CHIANG MAI, THAILAND | SHOPPING, TOURIST ATTRACTION